Shopify Heatmaps: All You Need To Know

-All such insights go into crafting a website that does not create friction between the visitors and the interface and that matches visitor expectations, which ultimately results in increasing conversions.
+All such insights go into crafting a website that does not create friction between the visitors and the interface and that matches visitors’ expectations, which ultimately results in increasing conversions.

 Cart abandonment is the Achilles heel of every eCommerce website.
-In fact, the first half of 2019 alone registered an 84.24% global cart abandonment rate.
 Despite having ticked off every possible box from the products’ perspective, some eCommerce stores still struggle to bring down their cart abandonment rate.
 There can be many reasons for this: unexpected shipping charges, lack of refund options, long checkout processes, lack of payment options, lack of guest checkout, and so on.
 Heatmaps enable you to visualize visitors’ on-page behavior and track every click, scroll, pause, and mouse movement they make that can help you understand how they interact with your Shopify store, and reckon which elements and sections of your cart page attracts or distracts them.

 For example, looking at the heatmap of the cart pages, an online clothes retailer can identify that visitors only abandon the cart after they open the tax calculator dropdown.
 This can indicate that the visitors find the tax amount being charged to be on the higher end.
 Or, the ‘suggested for you’ section in the cart page is distracting visitors from finishing the purchase and sending them back to the product page.
 It can be inferred from this that cross-selling on the cart page may not be the best strategy for your store.

-Order Heat Map offers a 5 days free trial after which it charges a monthly payment of $10.
+Order Heat Map offers a 5-day free trial after which it charges $10 a month.

-With a 5-star rating on the Shopify app store, Hitsteps Analytics doesn’t just offer visitor web analytics but also lets you live-chat with your visitors and identify main selling points by following each visitors’ stream and identify products that are bought or added to the cart after a certain product, and so on.
+With a 5-star rating on the Shopify app store, Hitsteps Analytics doesn’t just offer visitor web analytics but also lets you live-chat with your visitors.
+It helps you identify main selling points by following each visitors’ stream and identify products that are generally brought together, and so on.

 Hitsteps Analytics has many plans to choose from based on your business goals: Free Plan, Starter Plan, Basic Plan, Pro Plan, and Ultimate Plan.

 Hindsight by Eastside Co. is an analytics tool offering heat mapping and visitor recording.
-The Hindsight heatmap enables users to switch between clicks, mouse movement, and scrolls data and also lets you map the aggregate of all three at the same time.
-Apart from helping you identify where visitors spend the most time on your website and which elements attract them the most, it also lets you see what your visitors saw on your website with visitor recordings.
+The Hindsight heatmap enables users to switch between clicks, mouse movement, and scrolls data.
+It also lets you map the aggregate of all three.
+Apart from helping you identify where visitors spend maximum time on your website and which elements attract them the most, it lets you check what your visitors saw on your website with visitor recordings.

 However, Hindsight does not offer a free trial or have a free plan.
 Its basic plan starts from $19 a month and goes to $85 a month with the enterprise plan.

 Just building an eCommerce website with the help of Shopify will never be enough.
-For a business to successfully take off and maintain the growth, the same Shopify store has to be iteratively optimized by deciphering visitor needs and expectations.
-And, as enumerated above, what better way to truly know your visitors than with the help of heatmap.
-Now that you know how important optimizing your Shopify store is, choose a heatmap tool and take it for a spin to see for yourself if heatmaps are the best fit for your use case or not.
+For a business to successfully take off and maintain growth, the same Shopify store has to be iteratively optimized by deciphering visitor needs and expectations.
+What better way to truly know your visitors than with the help of heatmaps!
+Now that you know how important optimizing your Shopify store is, choose the right heatmap tool and start making the most of the goldmine of visitor behavior insights you receive.

 Shopify stores are dynamic in nature as elements on the website may change very frequenty.
 Qualitative analytics tools, such as heatmaps, help store owners to visualize theirs visitors’ journey acorss the store, and find out which elements are performing, and which ones are causing friction for the visitors.